naveenramasamy11/create-droplet-terraform-lamp/README.md

  _$ terraform plan -var-file=droplet.tfvars_

  * You may now begin working with Terraform.
-Try running the above command to see any changes that are required for your infrastructure.
+Create a `tfvar` file of necessary variables and run the above command to see any changes that are required for your infrastructure.
 All Terraform commands should now work.